click2cloud-ashwin/Documentation/design-specs/centaurus-dashboard.md

 ### Tenant admin profile
 Tenant admin can perform following operation using Dashboard UI:
 * Creating other fine-grained tenant admins and regular tenant users
-* Monitor health checks & resource utilizations for its own respective tenant within the Centaurus cluster
+* Monitor health checks & resource utilization for its own respective tenant within the Centaurus cluster
 * List/create/delete users
 * Create RBAC roles and role bindings in the tenant
 * Manage namespace quotas for a tenant